Is the Office Printer Dead Yet?

 With many workers still seeing the value of using print, it looks like it is well and truly alive albeit adapted to the modern office.

-How printing has changed in the modern era
+How office printing has changed in the modern era

-Even though printers are still in widespread use in offices around the globe, the way they are being used has changed dramatically.
+Even though business printers are still in widespread use in offices and businesses around the globe, the way they are being used has changed dramatically.

 Gone are the days where all a printer could do was print, scan, copy and fax.